borutjures/z-api-extension/README.md

 ## Privileges

 The extension must use as few privileges as possible.

+Privilege to browse/read data for a current page displayed in the browser from any domain must be included.

 ## Using CSS